Immigration Restrictions are not LAW. They violate the law — Proof of how we’re being manipulated!

 There is another class that I would also interdict (from becoming citizens).
 That is the convicts and criminals of British jails.
 I wish sincerely some model could be adopted to prevent the importation of such, but that perhaps it is not in our power…

-It should be noted that all these contexts are the act of naturalization only being discussed.
-How long to turn immigrants into citizens.
+The act of naturalization is all that was being discussed.
+That is, how long to turn immigrants into citizens?
 Immigration control was never even considered.
-Claiming it’s an immigration gate is a flat-out lie, driven by ignorance or malice—founders never gave that power and of course neither did the constitution.
+Claiming it’s an immigration gate is a flat-out lie, driven by ignorance or malice—founders never gave that power, and of course, neither did the Constitution.

 “Article I, Section 8 – Gives the Power”